 In our brief existence, we have established a legacy of academic excellence, strong faculty educators and exceptional PA graduates who are members of healthcare teams nationwide.
 Our Program is a part of the growing College of Health Sciences at Gardner-Webb University where we have state of the art facilities including a simulation suite among other technologically advanced educational opportunities.
 Our diverse faculty collectively bring years of medical practice in a variety of fields such as general and cardio-thoracic surgery, dermatology and aesthetics, women’s health, pediatrics, urology, otolaryngology, orthopedics, and family practice.

+Our program offers a small class size of 36 students with a motivated faculty and staff to invest in and guide students through their educational experiences.
+Accessibility of faculty is unparalleled and our focus on partnering with the community to deliver excellent, patient-centered care is what sets our program apart.
 We are focused on delivery of healthcare to the underserved, and we are proud to provide multiple and diverse opportunities for our students to experience healthcare delivery within this population.
 We embrace the ethical values and human diversity of our team of faculty, students and patients.
 Our program aligns with the Gardner-Webb University mission of embracing faith and intellectual freedom, balancing conviction with compassion and inspiring a love of learning, service and leadership while focusing on developing knowledgeable and caring PAs who practice patient-centered care upon graduation.

 The mission of the PA program is to develop knowledgeable and caring physician assistants who practice competent patient-centered primary care with a focus on underserved populations.
 Our values reflect a commitment to respect, ethical behavior, and integrity in personal and professional service that are established upon the foundation of Christian values and faith, in agreement with the Gardner-Webb University mission.